Unlock your IELTS reading potential!

 Focus on grammar and vocabulary

-Improve your vocabulary knowledge by learning new words and focusing on your grammar.
-Your vocabulary and grammar contribute to 50% of your total IELTS reading score.
+Improving your vocabulary is a mandatory step to score well in IELTS.
+Learn new words every day and start focusing on your grammar.
+Your vocabulary and grammar contribute 50% of your IELTS reading score.

 Develop the ability to analyse difficult language

-Try ways to analyse complex language, and if you find unfamiliar words, note their meanings and usage.
+Try ways to analyse complex language, and if you find unfamiliar words, note their meanings and the context they’re used in.
 It will allow you to understand the jargon used in professional writing.

 Learn synonyms

-Keep learning the synonyms of commonly used words.
-Most of the true and false questions have been paraphrased.
+Whenever you learn a new word, also look at its synonyms.
+Most true and false questions have been paraphrased.
 If you master synonyms, you can quickly find the keywords and answers.

 Learn the art of logical deduction

-Make it a habit of identifying the important points and keywords so you can use them to locate the answers easily.
-This is especially helpful when logical deduction and answering multiple-choice questions.
+Make a habit of identifying the important points and keywords.
+You can use these words to locate the answers easily.
+This is helpful for logical reasoning questions and while answering multiple-choice questions.

 Also read: Dates of IELTS Exam 2023 – Check IELTS Test Dates & Locations in India!